PennCIS233/algorand-voting-dapp/README.md

 To see i fyou have everything working, type `npm start`.
 You should see a basic webpage appear in your browser at localhost:3000.
 If you made it this far, then your setup has been successful!

 ## Step 1 - Create the smart contract
-You will be creating a smart contract that conducts an election with multiple discrete choices.
+In ``` election_smart_contract.py ```, you will be creating a smart contract that conducts an election with multiple discrete choices.
 You will define each choice as a byte string and user accounts will be able to register and vote for any of the choices.
 There is a configurable election period defined by global variable, `ElectionEnd` which is relative to the current time
 - An account must register in order to vote
 - Accounts cannot vote more than once.
 Accounts that close out of the application before the voting period has concluded, denoted by the global variable, ElectionEnd
 - The creator of the election has to approve every account that opts in